Andrew-NoTag/Intro-to-Web-Dev/Week6/Week6_Feb25th/Links_Directories_Servers/README.md

 # Routes, Directories, Links and URLS

-Before move on let’s take a moment to look at linking between files and folders within our site.
+Before we move on let’s take a moment to look at linking between files and folders within our site.

 We will use a relatively simple site, with a home, about and contact page.
 We can set up our site 2 different ways: